 I had soon realised that there are limits to how much you can teach about the practice of management in a classroom.
 I, along with all my colleagues, had gone through American business schools and had adopted their classroom-based models as the prototypes for ours.

-For some reason we did not look to our own examples of other professional schools – architecture, law, medicine or accounting – all of which combined classroom instruction with a form of tutored apprenticeship.
+For some reason, we did not look to our own examples of other professional schools – architecture, law, medicine or accounting – all of which combined classroom instruction with a form of tutored apprenticeship.
 It became clear to me then that the MBA more accurately stood for Master of Business Analysis.

-There is nothing wrong in that so far as it goes.
+There is nothing wrong with that so far as it goes.
 The problem was that it did not go far enough.
 We were, in effect, training consultants not managers.
 And as future consultants, the best of our students were rapidly picked up by consulting firms and investment banks.
 That was not, I felt, what we were there for.

 We also followed the American model along with the Ford and Carnegie Reports and anchored our school in the University of London.
-I had naively though that this would allow me to import occasional teachers from their faculties, such as those of philosophy, law and political theory as well as history and science, because I believed that business analysis needed to be enriched by other disciplines to provide a more rounded preparation for a management role.
+I had naively thought that this would allow me to import occasional teachers from their faculties, such as those of philosophy, law and political theory as well as history and science because I believed that business analysis needed to be enriched by other disciplines to provide a more rounded preparation for a management role.

 I soon discovered, however, that the traditional faculties of the university regarded us as a cuckoo in their nest and wanted nothing to do with us.
 Nor did my own colleagues welcome the thoughts of any such intrusions.
 What we did import, alas, was the university ethos, one that valued published research more than teaching ability for career promotion.
 The result was a school that was effectively a collection of subject silos and colleagues who were pushed to teach subjects rather than students.